Taking a Break: A Technique for Addressing the Heart

 Sometimes children, especially those who are just learning to take a Break, want to come back before they are ready, or they choose to stay there longer than necessary.
 The parent then must help these children to process their emotions and learn to initiate the conclusion of the discipline appropriately.
 In these cases it might be appropriate to have a child sit in the break place for at least five minutes.
 The emphasis on “at least” is important because it may take longer than that.
 The child needs to evaluate his or her readiness to return.

-It is most beneficial to follow the Break with a Positive Conclusion, which not only helps to determine genuine readiness to return but also helps the child process the offense in a wise way.
 As you teach your children to take a Break and to understand repentance, you are giving them a valuable gift that will last a lifetime.
+This is a skill adults benefit from as well, so teaching it to children when they’re young will get them started on a healthy path.
 To listen to a live seminar about the Break, consider a downloadable MP3.
-We have one about the Positive Conclusion too.
+We have one about the Positive Conclusion as well.
 These are part of the 8 lessons taught in the Parenting is Heart Work Training Manual with 8 Audio Sessions.

 This material is also presented in the book, Home Improvement, The Parenting Book You Can Read to Your Kids.
-The book contains many practical ideas for helping children change their hearts, not just their behavior.
+The book contains many practical ideas for helping children change their hearts, not just their behavior and has just been released as an audiobook!